932011 Journal club animal husbandry

-If we want to improve the welfare of farmed animals, we need to understand why they behave the way they do.
-This emphasises the importance of having detailed knowledge of their cognitive capabilities (i.e. their ability to acquire, remember and use information).
-Our knowledge of the mental capacities of farmed animals has the potential to highlight mismatches between husbandry practices and the needs of the animals.
+If we want to improve the welfare of farmed animals, we need to understand how they feel.
+Unfortunately, the animals cannot tell us that directly, so we need to infer their feelings from physiology, behaviour and cognition.
+Knowledge of the emotional states of farmed animals has the potential to highlight mismatches between husbandry practices and the needs of the animals.

-In this journal club, we will discuss scientific articles relevant for the field of farm animal cognition, welfare and husbandry.
-Potential topics include self-awareness, emotions, human-animal interactions and social learning in farmed animals.
+In this journal club, we will discuss scientific articles relevant for the field of farmed animal affective states, cognition and welfare.
+Potential topics include facial expressions, vocalisations, stress hormones and memory of farmed animals.
 Students are encouraged to suggest own topics, e.g. concerning their own (future) master projects.
-Every participant is expected to present a scientific article and prepare for the discussions.

 - Previous knowledge expected